Alkamist/nimgui/README.md

 Text editing and wordwrapping are things I want to try to tackle at some point.

 ### Widgets
-In my current system, widgets are just ref objects and functions that utilize them and the `Gui`.
+In my current system, widgets are just ref objects and static functions that utilize them and the `Gui`.

 You can `import nimgui/widgets` to have access to some premade widgets I have written.
 They also can serve as an example of how to write widgets.

 ### Hover and MouseOver
 User interaction with widgets is facilitated by the hover system.
 Only one widget can be hovered at a time.

-You can use `gui.requestHover(widget)` to register with the gui that the widget wants to be hovered.
+You can use `widget.requestHover(gui)` to register with the gui that the widget wants to be hovered.
 At the end of the frame, the `Gui` will select the topmost widget as its current hover.
-You can then check `gui.isHovered(widget)` next frame to see if it is hovered and respond accordingly.
+You can then check `widget.isHovered(gui)` next frame to see if it is hovered and respond accordingly.

 There is a small distinction between hover and mouseover, which is that a hover can be captured.
 When a hover is captured, the gui's hover is locked on that widget, and can only be released by that widget.